jadopcb/ICMPTunnel/README.md

 ---

-## 🛠️ How to Use
+## 🛠️ Installation

-### 📥 Installer ( Recommended )
+### 📥 Installer (Recommended)

-1. Just run this command to download and start :
+1. Just run this command to download and start:

 ```bash
 bash <(curl -Ls https://raw.githubusercontent.com/Qteam-official/ICMPTunnel/main/install.sh)
 ```

-2. Then type
+2. You can manage the tunnel using the following command:
 ```bash
 q-icmp
 ```

 ### 📦 Offline Installation (Internet restrictions)

-If you want to install ICMPTunnel without downloading from GitHub (for example, in an offline environment), follow these steps:
+If you want to install ICMPTunnel without downloading from GitHub (e.g. in an offline environment), follow these steps:

 1. **Download the latest release binary** (`ICMPTunnel`) from the [Releases page](https://github.com/Qteam-official/ICMPTunnel/releases) using another computer with internet access.
 2. **Copy** both `install.sh` and the downloaded `ICMPTunnel` binary to your target (offline) Linux machine, placing them in the same directory.